Identifying CMPA and how to cope if your baby is diagnosed with it

 CMPA stands for “cow’s milk protein allergy” and it is the most common infant allergy in the world.
 If you look at what the guidance, and some of the research, says it is less common than seems.

 - Formula feeding increases the risk of CMPA.

 - 2-7% of formula infants and 0.5% of exclusively breastfed babies are thought to suffer from the condition.

 Many people feel these numbers are conservative and research is ongoing.
 However, I include these figures here to make an important point- often what is going on is a lot more basic, and resolving the issue won’t involve you making huge changes to your diet.
-If you are concerned that your breastfed baby may have CMPA, it’s probably a good idea to have a chat with an IBCLC or breastfeeding specialist to rule out other, more common breastfeeding issues, for example, tongue tie, or a shallow attachment.
+If you are concerned that your breastfed baby may have CMPA, as well as speaking to a healthcare professional, it’s probably a good idea to have a chat with an IBCLC or breastfeeding specialist.
+This would be in order to rule out other, more common breastfeeding issues, for example, tongue tie, or a shallow attachment.

 There are two kinds of allergy response to consider:

 - ‘IGE allergy’ is what people commonly identify as an allergy- in its most severe form it includes anaphylactic shock.
 Symptoms of IgE allergies include hives, wheezing, swelling, and projectile vomiting.

 - ‘Non-IgE allergy’ used to be called ‘intolerance’ or ‘CMPI’.
 Non-IgE allergies are delayed response allergies, meaning they can occur up to 72 hours after exposure.
 Symptoms of Non-IGE allergies include reflux (GORD), eczema and ear infections.

 It’s possible for a child to have a combination of IGE and Non-IGE symptoms.

 The Breastfeeding Network has a great fact sheet on CMPA here which talks about the symptoms.